8 BEST Things To Do In St Maarten

 - Dirty Sanchez Crew Bar

-Sunset Cruise
+5. Sunset Cruise

-Thereโs no better way to end a day in St. Maarten than with a sunset cruise, and the Lambada Sunset Cruise is a great option!
 You will first check in at Simpson Bay and receive a ticket from the crew to board the catamaran.
-When it’s ready to board, they will take you out on the dock and ask you to remove your shoes; you don’t get to wear them!
+When it’s time to board, they will take you out to the dock and ask you to remove your shoes; you don’t get to wear them!
 Once everyone is boarded and they go over the safety protocols, you will start sailing!

-Deep Sea Fishing
+6. Deep Sea Fishing

-Even if youโre not a hardcore fisherman, something is exciting about being out in the deep ocean, waiting for that big catch.
+Even if you’re not a hardcore fisherman, something is exciting about being out in the deep ocean, waiting for that big catch.
 Plus, the views from the boat are just as incredible as the fishing itself.
 If you get seasick in the slightest, I would highly recommend taking an anti-nausea medication, like Dramamine.
-Our captain told us, “It’s not if you get seasick, it’s when”.
+Our captain told us, “It’s not if you get seasick, it’s when.”

-We caught one Mahi Mahi in the half day at sea, but we had at least 4 lines in the water at all times.
-We had quite a few bites throughout the day and lost a few fish, too.
-The crew was really good about making sure that if we got a bite on one of the lines, one of us would put the belt on and reel it in.
+We caught one Mahi Mahi in the half-day at sea, but we had at least 4 lines in the water at all times.
+We had quite a few bites throughout the day, and lost a few fish, too.
+The crew was really good about making sure if we got a bite, one of us would put the belt on and reel it in.
 There is definitely a technique to reeling in big fish!
-The crew filleted the fish for us when we got back and they gave us the whole fish to eat for dinner!

 Final Thoughts

-St. Maarten is an island that truly has it allโbreathtaking beaches, thrilling adventures, delicious food, and unforgettable experiences.
+St. Maarten is an island that truly has it all, breathtaking beaches, thrilling adventures, delicious food, and unforgettable experiences.

-With its unique blend of French and Dutch influences, St. Maarten offers something for every type of traveler, whether youโre looking for relaxation, adventure, or a little bit of both.
-No matter how you choose to spend your time, youโll never run out of things to do in St. Maarten!
+With its unique blend of French and Dutch influences, St. Maarten offers something for every type of traveler, whether you’re looking for relaxation, adventure, or a little bit of both.
+No matter how you choose to spend your time, you’ll never run out of things to do in St. Maarten!

 Have you been to St. Maarten?
 Let me know your favorite spots in the comments!
-And if youโre planning a trip, I hope this guide helps you make the most of your time on this beautiful island.
+And if you’re planning a trip, I hope this guide helps you make the most of your time on this beautiful island.